 - Garnish with lemon (suggested serving)

-Buko pandan salad tastes creamy, sweet, and refreshing.
+Buko pandan salad tastes sweet and refreshing.
 It’s great for parties or as a sweet treat after a long day at work.
-You could make a bunch ahead of time and just leave them in the fridge for a later snack.
+You could make a bunch ahead of time and just leave them in the fridge to snack on later.
 Anyway you want it, I’m sure you’ll be happy to discover the wonderful flavors of pandan.
 Kain na, let’s eat!
 Happy St. Patrick’s Day!